Patternmaker of the Month: Erin Ford

 This month, I had the pleasure of talking with CPMG alumna Erin Ford the designer of the newly released Viper top (seen above).

-Q: “Hi Erin, can you introduce yourself and tell me a little about yourself?
+Q: "Hi Erin, can you introduce yourself and tell me a little about yourself?"

 A: My name is Erin.
-I'm originally from Australia, but I've been living in Thailand on and off for 8 or 9 years.
+I'm originally from Australia, but I've been living in Thailand on and off for about 8 or 9 years, 2 years permanently now.
+Before that, I was working and traveling remotely, which is actually why it took me so long to learn how to sew.

+Sewing and pattern making are one thing for me.
 I learned to sew the same year I learned to make patterns.

 I also have a dog named Alfie.